 Once More Into the Fashion Breech

-As ever LFW threw up its typical mixture of the stylish, offbeat and fun with British brands, once again, on top of their game
+LFW Autumn Winter 18 threw up its typical mixture of the stylish, offbeat and fun with British brands, once again, on top of their game

 Roundup by Donna McCulloch